Kathryn8/holbertonschool-printf/README.md

 <br>
 ![giphy](https://user-images.githubusercontent.com/124347057/229031599-d81f7f28-3740-4fa7-b1fa-7e639661288c.gif)

-Kathryn Kelly and Bryce Knight.
+Kathryn Kelly and Bryce Knight.<br>
+Team kat-and-myce.

 ## Installation:

-To install this function yourself you are going to be cloning our repo use the command `git clone`. with this `git clone` we add the url this the repository.
+To install this function yourself you are going to be cloning our repository by using the command `git clone`. <br>

-Example:
+This is the full `git clone` command to clone our repository:<br>
 `git clone https://github.com/Kathryn8/holbertonschool-printf.git`
 <br>

 ### Makefile
-Our repo contains a makefile and with this command you can easily compile all of the our code to your own main.c and run the exe ./__printf_
+Our repository contains a makefile and with file it allows you to compile all of the our code to your own main.c with simple command `make`<br>

 Example: <br>
-`make` <br>
+`make`  this will compile everything including your own main.c <br>

-`./_print.f` <br>
+`./_printf` <br>
-`Prints the contains that you want to be printed in your main.c` <br>
+`./_printf is the executable that you will run to display the contains of your main.c that you use _printf to display on the command line<br>

 ## Documentation
 COPY AND SUMMARY OF MAN PAGE

 ## Flowchart
 Below is a flowchart showing the basic implementation of how our function works